Select Page

 • You can easily find out how they have previously voted on assisted suicide on our Where Do They Stand voting record platform by clicking here.

-• Local dynamics – Consider any particular local dynamics that could be helpful to mention when discussing the Leadbeater assisted suicide Bill with your MP.
-For example, is there a local hospice that you could champion as an alternative to assisted suicide? (if you are unsure, take a look at the Hospice UK search tool)?
+• Local dynamics – Consider any particular local dynamics that could be helpful to mention when discussing the new assisted suicide Bill with your MP.
+For example, is there a local hospice that you could champion as an alternative to assisted suicide (if you are unsure, take a look at the Hospice UK search tool)?
 Given that this Bill will have a significant impact on the NHS, how is your local hospital performing?

 • Personal stories – If you have a personal story or experience that shows the risks or problems with introducing assisted suicide, this is your opportunity to tell that story and show your MP real-life examples of the negative impact that this Bill will have if it becomes law.
 Think about your own experience.
-Perhaps you have lived experience of what it is like to have a terminal illness or to care for someone who is living with a terminal illness.
+Perhaps you have experience of what it is like to have a terminal illness or to care for someone who is living with a terminal illness.
 Maybe a family member or friend is in this position.
-What would a change to the law mean for you, or for them, or for people you know who are in some way more vulnerable – perhaps due to frailty, their age, their capacity or a disability they may be living with?
+What might a change to the law mean for you, or for them, or for people you know who are in some way more vulnerable – perhaps due to frailty, their age, their capacity, their mental health or a disability they may be living with?

 • Specific expertise – If you have specific expertise – for example as a medical professional, legal expert or disability rights advocate – it’s really valuable to share that with your MP.
 Use your knowledge to explain why this Bill is so concerning, and why, based on that experience, you’re urging them to oppose it.